Temporal Cliques Admit Sparse Spanners: Open Questions

 \begin{conjecture} Are random simple temporal cliques \textit{a.a.s.} pivotable? \end{conjecture}

-Finally, a natural question is whether a more general class than complete graphs may admit sparse spanners, and what is the role of density \textit{per se}.
-The family of counter-examples from Axiotis and Fotakis~\cite{AF16} have asymptotic density $1/9$, which leaves a significant gap between this family and that of complete graphs.
+On the deterministic side again, a natural question is whether a more general class than complete graphs deterministically admits sparse spanners, and what is the role of density.
+The family of counter-examples from Axiotis and Fotakis~\cite{AF16} have asymptotic density $1/9$, which leaves a significant gap between this family and complete graphs.

 \begin{conjecture} Is there a larger class of dense graphs than complete graphs that always admit $o(n^2)$-sparse temporal spanners? \end{conjecture}